 Take Regular Breaks

+As drivers are most likely to fall asleep at around 6am, it is incredibly important that you factor regular breaks into your journey - particularly if travelling in the early hours.
 On a long journey, you should stop for about 20 minutes every 2 hours to keep yourself fresh and able to concentrate.
 You don't want to lose focus while on the road or fall into a 'micro sleep'.

 Sure, it might extend your journey time but, if you've planned your route in advance, you can enjoy a beautiful view while you stretch your legs.
 We also recommend having a snack and a drink during the break as well.